The SentineleseThe SentineleseThe SentineleseThe SentineleseThe Sentinelese

 Survival International lobbies, protests and uses public pressure to ensure their wish to remain uncontacted is respected.

-Most isolated tribe
+Most isolated people

 In the wake of the 2004 tsunami this member of the Sentinelese tribe was photographed firing arrows at a helicopter. © Indian Coastguard/Survival